manitapote/manitapote.github.io/_posts/2024-4-30-feature-importance.md

     Impurity-based importance are biased towards high-cardinality and numerical features: <br />
     - High-Cardinality features: High-cardinality features are those with a large number of unique values.
 These features tend to have more levels or categories, leading to more opportunities for splitting the data and reducing impurity.
 As a result, decision trees may assign higher importance to high-cardinality features because they have the potential to provide more information gain. <br />
     - Numerical Features: Numerical features with wide range of values tend to be assigned higher importance in impurity-based calculations.
 This is because numerical features can be split at multiple points along their range, leading to finer-grained partitions of the data and potentially greater reductions in impurity.
+    -  It simply reflects the way impurity-based feature importance calculations prioritize features that lead to greater reductions in impurity when making splits in the decision tree.
+In some cases, other types of features (such as categorical features with a small number of levels) may still be highly predictive, even if they are not assigned as high importance scores in impurity-based calculations.

 - Permutation importance: